aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to JSON Format in Android via Java" h2="Export PPTM file to JSON format in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PPTM file format is a Microsoft PowerPoint file format that is used to store presentations.
+It is a combination of the PPT and PPTX file formats, and is used to store presentations that contain macros.
+The JSON format is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based format that is easy to read and write, and is often used for web applications.
+Converting a PPTM file to JSON format can be useful for web applications that need to display presentations in a web browser.

+<h2>How Aspose.Total helps for pptm to json conversion</h2>

-You can easily convert PPTM file to JSON format in you Android applications in a two step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to JSON format.
+Aspose.Total for Android via Java is a comprehensive suite of components that can be used to convert PPTM files to JSON format.
+It includes Aspose.Slides for Android via Java, which can be used to export PPTM files to HTML, and Aspose.Cells for Android via Java, which can be used to convert HTML to JSON format.
+The two-step process is easy to use and can be completed quickly.
+With Aspose.Total, you can easily convert PPTM files to JSON format in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}